 If you decide to stop and watch the Northern Lights, reindeer or other sights, you must make sure that the spot is safe for stopping.
 Do not leave your car unlit on the road under any circumstances.
 Use the hazard lights only in the event of an emergency.

 Please be aware that navigators and smartphone map applications may lead you to off-road areas.
-Driving on snowmobile routes and skiing tracks and on other terrain is prohibited.
+Driving on snowmobile routes, skiing tracks and other off-road terrain is prohibited.

 Animals on the road